Scientific Areas of Interest

 Out of Scope:

 The Emerging Technology and Innovation team complements therapeutic area-specific external research efforts by providing distinct geographic coverage plus access to novel pathways and new therapeutic modalities.
 We specialize in connecting partners to Lilly expertise and deploying flexible funding models.
-The team is comprised of experienced drug discovery and development scientists based in Cambridge, Mass.(external research hub established 2016), Indianapolis and Europe, with additional members in Japan.
+The team is comprised of experienced drug discovery and development scientists based in Cambridge, MA, Indianapolis, IN, South San Francisco, CA and United Kingdom and Japan.

 New opportunities of interest include pan-therapeutic and adjacent disease areas (as well as added support for Lilly’s core therapeutic areas).
 We are committed to collaboration with premier universities, investigators and companies around the world to advance innovation, enhance Lilly’s pipeline and improve patient outcomes.

-Novel Biologic Pathways: Emphasis on those with multi-therapeutic area potential.
+Novel Biologic Pathways: Emphasis on those with multi-therapeutic area potential and emerging novel targets.

 Adjacent Disease Areas:

-- Examples include: fibrosis, kidney disease, vascular disease, other disorders of immune function, broader neurologic conditions
+- Examples include: fibrosis, kidney disease, other disorders of immune function, broader neurological conditions

 Alternative Funding and Partnering Models: This team has expertise in—and access to—flexible funding models for advancing exciting science.